aws/aws-xray-sdk-node/packages/core/README.md

     AWS_XRAY_TRACING_NAME            For overriding the default segment name to use with the middleware.
 See 'dynamic and fixed naming modes'.
     AWS_XRAY_DAEMON_ADDRESS          For setting the daemon address and port.
     AWS_XRAY_CONTEXT_MISSING         For setting the SDK behavior when trace context is missing.
 Valid values are 'RUNTIME_ERROR', 'IGNORE_ERROR' or 'LOG_ERROR'.
-The SDK's default behavior is 'RUNTIME_ERROR'.
+The SDK's default behavior is 'LOG_ERROR'.
     AWS_XRAY_LOG_LEVEL               Sets a log level for the SDK built in logger.
 This value is ignored if AWS_XRAY_DEBUG_MODE is set.
     AWS_XRAY_COLLECT_SQL_QUERIES     Enables SQL query capture (currently only Postgres supported)